CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/INF.8 Domestic work place.txt

 #### INF.8.A2 Transportation of work material to the home workplace [Home automation]

-It MUST be regulated which data carriers and documents can be processed at the home office and transported back and forth between the institution and the home office.
+It MUST be regulated which data carriers and documents can be processed at the home office and transported between the institution and the home office.
 In general, data carriers and other documents MUST be transported safely.
 The regulations MUST be appropriately communicated to the employees.

 #### INF.8.A3 Protection against unauthorized access to the home workplace [Home automation]